The Parent Family

 The Parent Family (French: Les Parent) is a French-language comedy television series created by Jacques Davidts.
 It originally aired on ICI Radio-Canada Télé from 8 September 2008 to 28 March 2016.
 The series was produced in Canada.
 It has 8 seasons, containing a total of 169 episodes, each lasting 21 minutes.

 Plot

-Louis-Paul Parent and Natalie Rivard are the caring parents of three boys.
-Thomas, the oldest, lazy teenager who does well academically, Olivier "Oli", a rebellious, manipulative, mischievous, athletic middle child, who loves skateboarding, and Zacharie "Zak", the youngest very energetic child.
+Louis-Paul Parent and Natalie Rivard are the caring parents of three boys: Thomas, the oldest, a lazy teenager who does well academically, Olivier "Oli", a rebellious, manipulative, mischievous, and athletic middle child who loves skateboarding, and Zacharie "Zak", the youngest, a very energetic child.